“They won’t get you at first. But whatever is stirring inside of you, one day it will be self-evident.”

 — Milton Glaser

-My story in a word: pain.
+My story in a word: trauma.
 The rest is detail.

 I hate telling it.
 I hate drawing attention to myself and much prefer to speak through my work.
 But as Scott Tayler said, “We survive our pain by having the strength to tell others about it.
 We find the courage to make our way through the dark only when we sense we are not alone.”